mgjeong/datamodel-aml-java/README.md

+# export-automationml
-# For industrial standard data model, using AutomationML
+For industrial standard data model, using AutomationML